This illnesses vocabulary list includes common aches and pains we feel in our bodies. Another word for illness is sickness.

 A great way to practice is to write down answers to these questions on paper or to simply answer them out loud (speaking to yourself or to a practice partner).

 Another great way to practice is to do puzzles.
-And, as noted above, you can practice by doing fun vocabulary puzzles by downloading the free puzzles ebook.
+You can practice by doing fun vocabulary puzzles by downloading the free puzzles ebook.